 Speaking about preferences

-The student learns different ways to talk about preferences using prefer, would rather, be more interested in, etc. They practice using ways to express preferences by correcting mistakes where needed and comparing different types of holidays.
+The student learns different ways to talk about preferences using prefer, would rather, be more interested in, etc. They practice using ways to express preferences by correcting mistakes where needed and comparing different types of vacations.

 Holiday collocations

-The student learns common holiday collocations by matching words with one of the four verbs – take, go, have, and book.
+The student learns common vacation collocations by matching words with one of the four verbs – take, go, have, and book.
 Next, they practice using these collocations by adding the missing verbs in sentences.

 Dialogue: customer VS waiter

 The student sorts out sentences based on who says them – a customer or a waiter.
-Then, they match responses to questions
+Then, they match responses to questions.

 The student arranges the dialogue between a waiter and a customer in the correct order.
-They act out the roleplay with the teacher playing the part of the customer.
+They act out the roleplay with the student playing the part of the customer.
 They try to remember the missing words as they go.

 Video: London’s worst tourist traps

-Prior to watching a video, the student learns new vocabulary by matching it with correct meanings (heads-up, pointless, tourist trap, etc.) and then using it to fill in the gaps.
+Prior to watching a video, the student learns new vocabulary by matching it with the correct meanings (heads-up, pointless, tourist trap, etc.) and then using it to fill in the gaps.
 Then, they watch a video presenting London’s worst tourist traps and answer questions related to the video.

 Some sentences are extracted from the video in order to introduce another grammar point.